 The following table shows a selection of AGL NBN plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-Dodo received four stars for overall satisfaction in 2023, but was given a five-star rating for value for money.
-Customers also rated Dodo four stars for customer service, plan flexibility, and network coverage/reliability, and three stars for ease of sign-up/set up, online tools and advice, and billing and cost clarity.
+Dodo was awarded three stars for overall satisfaction in 2024, but did receive a five-star score for plan flexibility.
+Customers rated Dodo four stars in all other categories, including customer service, network coverage/reliability, ease of sign-up/set up, online tools and advice and billing and cost clarity.

 If you combine a Dodo energy plan with NBN in NSW and VIC, you’ll save up to $10 per month on your internet bill: $5 monthly for electricity, and $5 each month for gas.
 Dodo also offers a suite of SIM-only postpaid mobile plans on the Optus 4G network, however these do not come with a discount for bundling with energy or internet.